SUT-CS-GM/sut-cs-gm.github.io/docs/index.md

 Upon successful completion of this course, students will be able to:

 * **Understand** the fundamental principles and theoretical underpinnings of major generative model families.
-* **Implement** and train deep generative models for practical applications and problem domains.
+* **Implement** and train generative models for practical applications and problem domains.
 * **Master** the core concepts and mathematical foundations required to analyze and compare different model architectures.
 * **Develop** the theoretical knowledge necessary to read, understand, and critically assess current research papers in the field.
 </details>